PaackEng/i18n-json-to-elm/README.md

 # parcel-plugin-elm-18n
-A parcel plugin that generates Elm sources from i18n's jsons.
+A parcel plugin that generates Elm sources from i18n's JSONs.

 ## Instructions